King of the Hill: Premise

+The Hill family in the show's original run: From the left: Peggy (back), Bobby, Hank, and their dog, Ladybird.

 King of the Hill depicts an "average" family and their lives in a typical American town.
-It documents the Hills' day-to-day-lives in the small Texas town of Arlen, exploring themes such as parent-child relationships, friendship, loyalty, and justice.
+It documents the Hills' day-to-day-lives in the small Texas town of Arlen, exploring themes such as parent–child relationships, friendship, loyalty, and justice.

-Unlike most adult animated sitcoms, e.g. Family Guy, the show uses a simple slice-of-life format and humorously mundane content.
+Unlike many adult animated sitcoms, e.g. Family Guy, the show uses a simple slice-of-life format and humorously mundane content.
 Critics have praised King of the Hill for its sense of humanity shown throughout the show.